 All connections are made at the rear of the recorder.
-Supply voltage wiring, Supply voltage selection and fuse replacement can all be carried out without the removal of the terminal cover.
+Supply voltage wiring, supply voltage selection and fuse replacement can all be carried out without the removal of the terminal cover.

-1.4.1 Supply voltage connection
+1.4.1 Supply voltage selection

-As shown in figure 1.4.1 below, the supply voltage setting switch is located to the right of the fuse drawer associated with the IEC plug.
+As shown in figure 1.4.1 (page 1-5), the supply voltage setting switch is located to the right of the fuse drawer associated with the IEC plug.
 The switch is operated upwards (230V indicated) to select 180 to 264 V, or downwards (115V indicated) to select 90 to 132V.